GoXLR-on-Linux/goxlr-utility/ROADMAP.md

 * Scribbles<sup>4</sup>

 <sup>1</sup> Depending on how your GoXLR works, this may require a reboot.
-<sup>2</sup> Profiles are 'cross platform', so Windows profiles should work with the util, and vice versa
+<sup>2</sup> Profiles are 'cross-platform', so Windows profiles should work with the util, and vice versa
 <sup>3</sup> Currently only configurable via the `goxlr-client`
 <sup>4</sup> UI is not complete (and is messy), but all functionality is present

+## Utility Features
+* Full API for GoXLR Configuration
+* Ability to load *ONLY* lighting from a profile
+* Customisable 'Hold Time' on mute buttons

 ## Not Completed
 * Lighting Animations